 Teaching Indigenous Australian students

 Deakin is committed to acknowledging, building and sustaining respect and understanding between Indigenous and non-Indigenous Australians.
-Our vision is for a university that values and celebrates diversity – where all students have respect for Aboriginal and Torres Strait Islander knowledge, culture and values.
+Our vision is for a university that values and celebrates diversity – where all students have respect for Aboriginal and Torres Strait Islander knowledges, culture and values.

 In 2020, 719 Aboriginal or Torres Strait Islander students from all over Australia were enrolled at Deakin: